superyaniv/pictionary/README.md

 # PICTIONARY SERVER

-Node JS + HTML5 Canvas + Socket.io for a simple pictionary game with friends.
+A Friendly Node JS + HTML5 Canvas + Socket.io for a simple pictionary game with friends!

+---

 ### To Run Server: